ghpaetzold/questplusplus/README.md

   `ant "-Dplatforms.JDK_1.8.home=/usr/lib/jvm/java-8-<<version>>" compile`

-This will create all classes need to use QuEst++.
+This will create all classes needed to use QuEst++.
 You can also use NetBeans to build the project.

 ## Basic Usage